TRogalski/FilmwebScraper-BeautifulSoup/README.md

 # FilmwebSrapper
-web scrapping project in Python
+Web scrapping project in Python

-Web scrapper takes data from top series url: https://www.filmweb.pl/serials/search?orderBy=popularity&descending=true&page=%1
+Web scrapper takes data from top TV series, url:

+https://www.filmweb.pl/serials/search?orderBy=popularity&descending=true&page=%1

 Saves 'raw' page code to the archive for the given day and creates a list of maps:

 ['title': "", 'rating': 0.0, 'rating_count': 0]

-TODO
--There should be a log of success/fail fetches depending on the html response code, -More detailed data,
+There is also a success log for each page scrapp attempt.

+TODO:
+- More detailed data.
--MySQL database for cleaned up data,
+- MySQL database for cleaned up data.
--Code refactor & packaging
+- Code refactor & packaging.
+- There should be option to rerun of the failed fetches (if they appear in the log).
+- Add more descriptive error handling.